Formation and Evolution of Compact Object Binaries in AGN Disks: Introduction

 Twelve low-mass X-ray binary (LMXB) candidates have also recently been discovered by \citet{Hailey18} within a distance $r\lesssim\,1$~pc of the Galactic center, with a density distribution of $\propto r^{-1.5\pm0.3}$, by observing X-ray sources within $\sim4$~pc presented by \citet{Muno09}. \citet{Generozov18} proposed that the density profile of these hard binaries can be explained by the tidal capture mechanism and stellar relaxation processes.
 Although this model predicts the radial distribution of LMXBs to be $\propto r^{-(0.9-1.4)}$, the outer cut-off at $\sim1$ pc remains unexplained.

 Galactic nuclei are the densest environments of stars and compact objects in the Universe \citep{Walcher05,Merritt10,Norris+2014,GallegoCano18}.
 In the active phase of a galactic nucleus, a high-density gas disk forms within 0.1--10 pc \citep[][]{Burtscher13} of a central supermassive BH (SMBH).
-In such environments, binaries form and evolve through interaction with densely populated stars and gas. \citet{Baruteau11} showed that even when a binary is so massive that it opens a gap within the accretion disk around a SMBH, it is efficiently hardened via gas dynamical friction. \citet{Bartos17} have proposed a pathway for BH-BH mergers in active galactic nucleus (AGN) disks, in which binaries are captured in an accretion disk within $\sim0.01$~pc of the central SMBH due to linear momentum exchange, and after that, binaries are hardened by gas dynamical friction from the AGN disk and by type I/II torques from a circumbinary disk. \citet{Stone17} proposed another pathway, in which in-situ formed binaries at $\sim$pc scale evolve via the effects of binary-single interactions with a stellar disk and via type I/II torques from a circumbinary disk. \citet{Leigh18} showed that fewer than ten binary-single interactions are sufficient to drive hard binaries with a binary separation of $s\lesssim10$ AU to merger. \citet{McKernan17,McKernan19} estimated the mass and spin distributions of the merged BHs, and the merger rate in AGN disks. \citet{Bellovary16} suggested that BHs accumulate and merge with each other in migration traps at $20-300$ Schwarzschild radii, where the torque from the AGN disk changes sign. \citet{Secunda19} and \citet{Yang19a} modeled the formation of binaries within the migration traps. \citet{Just12}, \citet{Kennedy16} and \citet{Panamarev18} discussed the capture of stars in an AGN disk and their subsequent migration toward the central SMBH due to the ram pressure from an AGN disk.
+In such environments, binaries form and evolve through interaction with densely populated stars and gas. \citet{Baruteau11} showed that even when a binary is so massive that it opens a gap within the accretion disk around a SMBH, it is efficiently hardened via gas dynamical friction. \citet{McKernan12,McKernan14} predicted the formation of intermediate-mass BHs (IMBH) in active galactic nucleus (AGN) disks due to collisions of compact objects. \citet{Bartos17} have proposed a pathway for BH-BH mergers in AGN disks, in which binaries are captured in an accretion disk within $\sim0.01$~pc of the central SMBH due to linear momentum exchange, and after that, binaries are hardened by gas dynamical friction of the AGN disk and by type I/II torques of a circumbinary disk. \citet{Stone17} proposed another pathway, in which in-situ formed binaries at $\sim$pc scale evolve via the effects of binary-single interactions with a stellar disk and via type I/II torques from a circumbinary disk. \citet{Leigh18} showed that fewer than ten binary-single interactions are sufficient to drive hard binaries with a binary separation of $s\lesssim10$ AU to merger. \citet{McKernan17,McKernan19} estimated the mass and spin distributions of the merged BHs, and the merger rate in AGN disks. \citet{Bellovary16} suggested that BHs accumulate and merge with each other in migration traps at $20-300$ Schwarzschild radii, where the torque by the AGN disk changes sign. \citet{Secunda19} and \citet{Yang19a} modeled the formation of binaries within the migration traps. \citet{Just12}, \citet{Kennedy16} and \citet{Panamarev18} discussed the capture of stars in an AGN disk and their subsequent migration toward the central SMBH due to the ram pressure of an AGN disk. \citet{Tagawa20} investigated the distribution of the effective spin parameter for mergers in AGN disks.